 Areas of interest, Form, Volume, Rhythm, and color.

-A basic list to paint a wall mural.
+Here is a list of 4 essentials you will need to paint a wall mural.

 I have included some links to help you find